-Moreover, brethren, I call to your remembrance the Glad tidings which I brought you, which also you received, wherein also you stand firm, whereby also you are saved, if you still hold fast the words wherein I declared it to you; unless indeed you believed in vain.
-For the first thing I taught you was that which I had myself been taught, that Christ died for our sins, according to the Scriptures; 94 and that He was buried, and that He rose the third day from the dead. according to the Scriptures; and that he was seen by Cephas, and then by The Twelve; after that He was seen by about five hundred brethren at once, of whom the greater part are living at this present time, but some are fallen asleep.
-95 Next He was seen by James, and then by all the Apostles; and last of all he was seen by me also, who am placed among the rest as it were by an untimely birth; for I am the least of the Apostles, and am not worthy to i.e. let the rest of the prophets judge whether those who stand up to exercise the gift have really received it.
-This is parallel to the direction in I Thess.
-5:21.
+Moreover, brethren, I call to your remembrance the Glad tidings which I brought you, which also you received. wherein also you stand firm, whereby also you are saved, if you still hold fast the words wherein I declared it to you; unless indeed vou believed in vain.
+For the first thing I taught you was that which I had myself been taught, that Christ died for our sins, according to the Scriptures; 92 and that He was buried, and that He rose the third day from the dead, according to the Scriptures; and that he was seen by Cephas, and then by The Twelve; after that He was seen by about five hundred brethren at once, of whom the greater part are living at this present time, but some are fallen asleep.
+93 Next He was seen by James, and then by all the Apostles; and last of all he was seen by me also, who am placed among the rest as it were by an untimely birth: for I am the least of the Apostles, and am not worthy to be called an Apostle, because I persecuted the Church of God.
+But by the grace of God, I am what I am; and His grace which was bestowed upon me was not fruitless; but I labored more abundantly than all the rest; yet not I, but the grace of God which was with me.
+So then, whether preached by me, or them, this is what we preached, and this is what you believed.